CaptainASIC/CSIRT/README.md

 ## Usage

-1. Run the script by executing `./csirt`.
+1. Run the script by executing `./csirt` or `./csirt --cli` if you want to force CLI mode.
 2. Follow the on-screen menu to choose the desired operation.
 3. Enter the necessary inputs when prompted.
 4. View the logs in the `log` directory for detailed information about each operation.